 3. International Standards or Regulatory requirements ( ex: ASTM or ISO Standards)

-As an example, we will be using the manufacturer specs to verify the pressure gauge.
+As an example, we will be using the manufacturer’s specs to verify the pressure gauge.
 Below are the steps:

 1. Determine the accuracy rating (accuracy class) of the pressure gauge.
-Most pressure gauges have the accuracy class printed in their dial face (see below photo).
+Most pressure gauges have the accuracy class printed on their dial face (see the below photo).
 This accuracy class has an equivalent MPE (Maximum Permissible Error) where we can calculate the limits of permissible error.

 The difference Between Full Scale and Span in Pressure Gauge Display

-Span is the difference between the lower range (not Zero-value) and higher range.
-Span range is applicable to those pressure gauge with a negative value (see photo above-right side gauge).
+Span is the difference between the lower range (not Zero-value) and the higher range.
+Span range applies to those pressure gauges with a negative value (see photo above-right side gauge).

 Span = 5 – (-1) = 6